Take Control of Your Fuel Efficiency with Coltraco’s Permaflow®

 The ring main units (RMU) tested were part of the Yorkshire switchgear distribution box.
 The oil tanks contained in the switchgear distribution box were approximately 35cm – 40cm in length and width.
 We have successfully identified the correct oil level in these distribution boxes and compared the result against a built-in mechanical level indicator.
 During the test, the built-in mechanical level indicator indicated that the tank is full, while the result from the Portatank®, identified the oil level about 7cm below the tank level shown by the float gauge.

 The oil level found with the Portatank® was later verified using a dip stick.
-The dip stick measurement was exactly the same as the level accurately identified using the Portatank®.
+The dipstick measurement was exactly the same as the level accurately identified using the Portatank®.
 This was able to showcase the limitations of a built-in mechanical level indicator and how the Portatank® is an accurate and reliable instrument of non-invasively detecting the oil levels.

 Separately, the Portatank® is also currently in use with multiple Power Generation companies around the world.
 These are used to locate oil levels in Single-Phase and Three-Phase transformers and are applicable to multiple kVA ratings i.e. 19.9, 25, 50, 75, 100 kVA etc. Due to the non-invasive nature of the Portatank® measurement, these transformers can remain “live” during testing without having to risk opening the transformers.
 When a transformer is opened, there is a risk of introducing oxygen into the structure.
 If the oil levels are depleted, there is a potential for combustion to occur with the mixing of oxygen due to the excessive amount of heat generated by the transformers themselves in the absence of oil which cools and insulates the structure.

 For the Portatank® to measure liquid levels reliably, it is important to ensure sufficient ultrasound couplant is used.
-Ultrasound couplant, in the form of ultrasound gel works by reducing the air pockets between the sensor and the tank wall, and allows for efficient ultrasound transmission.
+Ultrasound couplant, in the form of ultrasound gel, works by reducing the air pockets between the sensor and the tank wall, and allows for efficient ultrasound transmission.
 Our sensors for the range of ultrasonic tank liquid level indicators we manufacture, such as the Portatank®, works with almost any type of ultrasound gel.
 These usually can be purchased locally in your country, in a pharmacy for example.
 Medical ultrasound gel is cheap and widely available and will work well with our instruments.

-As described in previous sections, the measurement principle of our range of ultrasonic tank liquid level indicator is based on a “pulse-echo” methodology.
+As described in previous sections, the measurement principle of our range of ultrasonic tank liquid level indicators is based on a “pulse-echo” methodology.
 This relies on the transmitted ultrasound from the sensor through the liquid which is reflected off the opposite wall in your tank.

 If internal structures are present in your tanks, it is possible for our instruments such as the Portatank® to work as the ultrasound signal can still be reflected off your internal structures back to your sensor.
 Please get in touch with us to discuss your application if you feel you have a challenging application.

-More complicated structures such as transformers may be filled with internal structures, of various shapes and sizes which can cause the reflected sound waves to be inconsistent.
+More complicated structures such as transformers may be filled with internal structures of various shapes and sizes which can cause the reflected sound waves to be inconsistent.
 In this instance, it is recommended to test on a section of your tank closer to the edges where you are able to obtain a clear pathway of ultrasound transmission through your tank.
-The Portatank® sensor is about 25mm / 1” wide and therefore you will only need a strip that is as wide as 25mm / 1” for the measurement to be done successfully.
+The Portatank sensor is about 25mm / 1” wide and therefore you will only need a strip that is as wide as 25mm / 1” for the measurement to be done successfully.

 Our range of ultrasonic tank liquid level indicators, such as the Portatank® is supplied with a handheld oscilloscope.
 The handheld oscilloscope connects directly to the Portatank® and provides visibility to the ultrasound signal as it travels in your tank.
 It is not required during measurement, however, it can greatly aid troubleshooting purposes and help establish a reliable liquid level in your tanks.

 The reflected sound waves are clearly observed on the oscilloscope when the sensor is below the liquid level and the reflected sound waves are often not visible when the sensor is above the liquid level.
-Some examples of this can be seen in the screenshots below: